 Note that the link you have copied is an HTML code, so you need to add it in Text Tab, and not in Visual Tab.

 Tags and categories help in grouping your content.
-They make your content orderly, which help your readers with finding articles they consider to be intresting.
+They make your content orderly, which helps your readers with finding articles they consider to be interesting.

 But how do tags and categories differ?

 consist of the main topics, which can be found on your blog and which create your blog’s main structure.